iamthanh/flix-vue/README.md

 Welcome to the Flix-vue app, a really simple NodeJs/ReactJs that allows you to see and search the most popular movies.
 Data and apis are provided via The Movie Database API

+The frontend is put together using [Create React App](https://github.com/facebook/create-react-app)

 ## Let's get started

 First, let's get the backend started with node, run this to make sure you have all of the node modules needed: